-Where the research described in the application is fundamentally reliant on a piece of commercial software (or an app) applicants will need to demonstrate how they will achieve sustainable delivery and access for health consumers in their translation plan.
-In these instances applicants may be requested by the HCF RF to provide additional information on data collection and privacy.
+Where the research described in the application is fundamentally reliant on a piece of commercial software (or an app) applicants will need to demonstrate how they will achieve sustainable delivery and access for health consumers in their translation plan beyond the duration of the project.
+In these instances, applicants may be requested by the HCF RF to provide additional information on data collection and privacy.